rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-11-13-a6d62aaff080110f-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 stocks:
 - NRAIL
 tags:
-- surveillance
+- compliance
 - encumbrance
-- margin-requirements
+- margin
-- promoter-holdings
+- sast
-- SAST-regulation
+- shareholding-pattern
-- compliance
+- surveillance
 title: Measure in respect of companies with high Promoter as well as non-Promoter Encumbrance as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---